 Nothing says, “we’re just hitting as many recipients as possible” more than a standard salutation or generic email address.

-People buy from people, so send your emails from a proper address attached to a real name.
-Also, don’t inundate the recipient with a barrage of information; think of it as a telephone call, or a real-life conversation.
+People buy from people.
+Send your emails from a proper address attached to a real name.
+Also, don’t inundate the recipient with a barrage of information.
+Think of it as a telephone call, or a real-life conversation.

-Remember: you’re telling your subscribers the details about one specific event, and you want them to feel as excited about it as you are.
+You’re telling your subscribers the details about one specific event.
+And, you want them to feel as excited about it as you are.

 3. Keep it simple